Equilibrium fluctuation theorems compatible with anomalous response: Application of the present approach

-Since the standard deviation of magnetization is nonnegative, $\left\langle \delta M^{2}\right\rangle >0$, the anomalous macrostates with negative values of isothermal magnetic susceptibility $\chi_{T}<0$ are thermodynamically stable when the condition:
+Clearly, this expression is very similar to the energy-temperature fluctuation relation (\ref{unc}), which only involves conjugated quantities as the system magnetization $M$ and the external magnetic field $H^{\omega}$.
+This relation can be rewritten as:

-holds.
-Eq.(\ref{iso.sus2}) can also be used to obtain the dispersion of the external magnetic field $H^{\omega}$:
+after using the ansatz (\ref{ans.mag}).
+Eq.(\ref{iso.sus2}) can be employed to obtain the self-correlation function of the external magnetic field $H^{\omega}$:

-Since $\chi_{T}$ grows with $N$ in general as $\chi_{T}\propto N$, the dispersions of the magnetization and the external magnetic field behave as $\left\langle \delta M^{2}\right\rangle\propto N$ and $\left\langle (\delta H^{\omega})^{2}\right\rangle\propto 1/N$.
-When the system size $N$ is large enough, the fluctuations of the external magnetic field $H^{\omega}$ are very small.
-From the viewpoint of thermodynamics (where thermal fluctuations are dismissed due to the large size of conventional thermodynamic systems), the present equilibrium does not differ from conventional situations where the external magnetic field is assumed to be constant.
-However, it is easy to see that both the fluctuating behavior accounted for expressions (\ref{iso.sus2}) and (\ref{iso.sus3}), as well as stability condition (\ref{mag.cond}) crucially depend on the external conditions which have been imposed to, which are specified here by the coupling constant $\lambda$.
+For extensive systems, the isothermal susceptibility $\chi_{T}$ usually grows with $N$ as $\chi_{T}\propto N$.
+Consequently, the self-correlation functions of the system magnetization and the external magnetic field behave as $ \left\langle \delta M^{2}\right\rangle\propto N$ and $\left\langle (\delta H^{\omega})^{2}\right\rangle\propto 1/N$.
+Since the fluctuations of the external magnetic field $H^{\omega}$ vanish in the thermodynamic limit $N\rightarrow\infty$, the present equilibrium seems to be very similar to the conventional situation where the external magnetic field is constant.
+However, both the fluctuating behavior described by the expressions (\ref {iso.sus2}) and (\ref{iso.sus3}), as well as stability condition (\ref {mag.cond}) depend on the coupling constant $\lambda$.
+Indeed, the coupling constant $\lambda$ can be appropriately chosen to force the thermodynamic stability of anomalous diamagnetic states $\chi_{T}<0$.
+Since the self-correlation function of the system magnetization $\left\langle \delta M^{2}\right\rangle$ is nonnegative, anomalous diamagnetic states $\chi_{T}<0$ are thermodynamically stable when the condition:

-According to the stability condition (\ref{mag.cond}), macrostates with negative isothermal susceptibilities can be found in a stable equilibrium with an appropriate choosing of the coupling constant $\lambda$.
-Even, fluctuation relation (\ref{iso.sus2}) could be also used to obtain the isothermal magnetic susceptibility per particle $\bar{\chi}_{T}=\chi_{T}/N$ in terms of fluctuating behavior of magnetization: